108B Recitation Hall

 Professor Gordon has been an instructor in the Literacy Department for the past 12 years.
 Professor Gordon completed her undergraduate work in elementary education at the University of Pittsburgh.
 Prior to teaching at the university, Professor Gordon taught second and third grade at New Garden Elementary School in the Kennett Consolidated School District for seven years.
 Professor Gordon received her M.Ed from Pennsylvania State University in the area of Instructional Systems (Training, Design and Development).
 Professor Gordon’s research interests include using dual language books to foster English Language Learners’ literacy development.
 Currently she is involved with supervising the E.L.I.A.N (Early Literacy Is a Necessity) Project, a student initiated program where West Chester EGP students volunteer to read to young students at a local preschool.
 The preschool services mostly low-income Hispanic families.

-Diane Santori earned her BS in early childhood and elementary education from Temple University, her reading specialist certification and MS in education from St. Joseph’s University, and her Ed.D. from the University of Pennsylvania’s Reading, Writing and Literacy program.
+Diane Santori earned her BS in Early Childhood and Elementary Education from Temple University, her Reading Specialist certification and MS in Education from St. Joseph’s University, and her Ed.D. from the University of Pennsylvania’s Reading, Writing and Literacy program.
 She began her college teaching career as an adjunct here at West Chester.
 In addition to her higher-education teaching experience, Dr. Santori brings background as an elementary classroom teacher in the School District of Philadelphia.
-She has a number of publications and presentations to her credit and is currently the research coordinator and primary researcher for one of the National Writing Project’s Local Site Research Initiatives.
-This current research explores the influence of Philadelphia Writing Project sponsored professional development on middle-grade students’ writing development and their disposition towards writing.
+She has a number of publications and presentations to her credit.
+Dr. Santori’s current research interests include dialogic discussions and powerful iPad-based teaching and learning.

 Associate Professor, Department Chairperson